OfficeDev/O365-CORS-VisualStudio/README.md

 1. Log in to your Azure Portal and select your Office 365 domain directory.
 2. Click on the Applications tab.
-3. Search for Office365CORS.Office365App application by pasting the `ClientID` which was copied from web.config into the search box and select it from the results list.
+3. Paste the `ClientID` which was copied from web.config into the search box and trigger search.
+Now select "Office365CORS.Office365App" application from the results list.
 4. Using the Manage Manifest button in the drawer, download the manifest file for the application and save it to disk.
 5. Open the manifest file with a text editor.
 Search for the `oauth2AllowImplicitFlow` property.
 You will find that it is set to `false`; change it to `true` and save the file.
 6. Using the Manage Manifest button, upload the updated manifest file.
 Save the configuration of the app.